xg6636/some-programming-exercise/README.md

 # some-computer-science-exercise

-some examples of solve of computer science exercises.
+Some answers of computer science exercises.

+For exercise no. 1 to 6,the function `if` is allowed to use.